sylaspg/grasp-continuum/README.md

 Note that any necessary library dependencies will also get built automatically.

-**WARNING:** the `Makefile`s do not know about the dependencies between the source files, so parallel builds (i.e. calling `make` with the `-j` option) does not work.
+**WARNING:** The `Makefiles' do not know about the dependencies between the source files, so parallel builds (i.e., calling `make` with the `-j` option) do not work.

 #### Customizing the build

-By default the `Makefile` is designed to use `gfortran`.
+By default, the `Makefile` is designed to use `gfortran`.
 The variables affecting GRASPC builds are defined and documented at the beginning of the `Makefile`.

-For the user it should never be necessary to modify the `Makefile` itself.
-Rather, a `Make.user` file can be create next to the main `Makefile` where the build variables can be overridden.
-E.g. to use the Intel Fortran compiler instead, you may want to create the following `Make.user` file:
+It should never be necessary for the user to modify the `Makefile` itself.
+Rather, a `Make.user` file can be created next to the main `Makefile` where the build variables can be overridden.
+E.g., to use the Intel Fortran compiler instead, you may want to create the following `Make.user` file:

 ```make